 Common problems include erectile dysfunction, as well as anatomical problems such as hair or abnormal growth.

 Aside from physical problems, persistent erections may also be caused by behavioral issues.
-As with any unwanted behavior, this can be discouraged.
+As with any unwanted behavior, this can be discouraged through training.

 Not giving your dog attention is a proven way to discourage the behavior, ensuring they don’t associate it with displays of attention.

 Barring medical concerns, it would be a good idea to contact a behaviorist if the issue persists.

 Why Does My Dog Lick My Other Dog’s Private Parts?